Vijay Sethupathi: 2012–2013

 In 2013, he was first seen in the crime comedy Soodhu Kavvum that saw him playing the role of a forty-year-old kidnapper.
-The film opened to extremely positive reviews and has become a huge success at the box office.
-Malini Mannath from The New Indian Express in her review wrote: "It’s laudable that the actor doesn’t hesitate to take a role that has him playing a 40-year-old man, greying and with a paunch".
+The film opened to extremely positive reviews and became a huge box office success.
+Malini Mannath from The New Indian Express in her review wrote: "It's laudable that the actor doesn't hesitate to take a role that has him playing a 40-year-old man, greying and with a paunch".
 The Times of India reviewer N. Venkateswaran cited that "His knack of choosing good roles and working with new directors brimming with ideas will stand him in good stead, as also the work he puts in to portray each character.
 He put on weight and grew a beard to play Das, and the look fits him to a 'T'".
 His next release was Idharkuthane Aasaipattai Balakumara, directed by Gokul.
 It was met with positive reviews by critics and Vijay Sethupathi's performance was highly praised.
-Haricharan Pudipeddi from The New Indian Express in his review wrote : "Vijay Sethupathi has become a darling of the masses.
+Haricharan Pudipeddi from The New Indian Express in his review wrote: "Vijay Sethupathi has become a darling of the masses.
 Scene after scene, the audience hoots and cheers for him in unison."
 Rediff reviewer S.Saraswathi cited that "His greatest strength lies in being able to counter the stereotypical image of heroes in commercial cinema today.
 In every film, we see him in a completely different avatar, and his latest film is no different.
 Vijay Sethupathi seems to have the knack of choosing the right role and script and he effortlessly slips into his character as Kumar."
 Behindwoods stated that Sethupathi "has done it yet again, raising his pennant higher, making himself more visible to his fervent fans.
 The depth in his innocence and the foolhardiness in his love are a couple of things that stand tall in the character he plays, and Vijay Sethupathi has pulled it off in grand style.".